Enzoherewj/RAG-chatbot/README.md

 1. **Data Loading**: It loads the preprocessed chunks and their embeddings from the Chroma vectorstore.

-2. **Question Generation**: If not already available, it generates a set of test questions based on the content of each chunk.
-These questions are stored for consistent testing.
+2. **Question Loading**: It loads pre-generated test questions from `generated_questions.csv`.
+If this file doesn't exist, it will generate new questions based on the content of each chunk.

 3. **Sampling**: A subset of questions is sampled to reduce evaluation time while maintaining statistical significance.